anjalisarawgi/mlops_sign_mnist/README.md

 >
 > Our CI setup includes:
 >
 > 1. **Unit Testing:** We run unit tests using `pytest` to ensure that our code behaves as expected.
-This is done automatically on every push and pull request to the repository.
+This is done automatically on every push to the repository with help from GitHub Actions.
 >
-> 2. **PEP8 compliance:** We use `flake8` to enforce PEP8 compliance and catch syntax errors or style issues early.
+> 2. **PEP8 compliance:** We use `ruff` to enforce PEP8 compliance and catch syntax errors or style issues.
 >
-> 3. **Testing Multiple Python Versions:** Our CI setup includes testing across multiple Python versions (e.g., 3.7, 3.8, 3.9) to ensure compatibility and identify any version-specific issues.
+> 3. **Testing Multiple Python Versions:** Our CI setup includes testing across multiple Python versions 3.9, 3.10 and 3.11 to ensure compatibility and identify any version-specific issues.
 >
 > 4. **Caching:** We use caching to speed up the CI process by storing dependencies between builds.
 This reduces the time taken to install dependencies on each run.